 Your admission letter from the Department indicates the faculty member who will serve as your temporary advisor.
 The temporary advisor will assist you with the initial selection of course work and other program requirements.
-You should contact your advisor prior to enrolling in classes, and maintain regular communication throughout the initial stages of your program.
+You should contact your advisor prior to enrolling in classes and maintain regular communication throughout the initial stages of your program.
+If a student wishes to change temporary advisors, that student can complete the Change of Temporary Advisor form.
 The temporary advisor serves until you select a permanent advisor who will chair your doctoral committee.
 While you may decide to ask your temporary advisor to chair your doctoral committee, you are also free to ask another faculty member in your program.

 Once the doctoral committee is established, students are allowed to change members of their committee, including the chair, at any time.
 However, they must communicate with all faculty involved prior to officially requesting a change in the committee.
 The reason for the change, which should be clearly articulated, should be both compelling and substantive in nature, as changes in committee are not routine.
 In addition, program faculty members are under no obligation to serve on any committee.